CleverCloud/doc.clever-cloud.com/runtimes/php/php-apps.md

     mysqlnd_ms is a load balancing and replication plugin for mysqlnd (MySQLnative driver for PHP).
 It can be used with a master/slave database system.

+* Redis: set `ENABLE_REDIS` to `true`.

+    Redis is an open source (BSD licensed), in-memory data structure store, used as database, cache and message broker.

 * IonCube: set `ENABLE_IONCUBE` to `true`.

     IonCube is a tool to obfuscate PHP code.
 It's often used by paying Prestashop and Wordpress plugins.